CentOS/mirrorlists-code/README.md

  * python-bottle to run the {ml,isoredirect}.py code for various instances
  * Maxmind Geolite2 database : [City version](https://dev.maxmind.com/geoip/geoip2/geolite2/)
  * python-geoip2 pkg (to consume those Geolite2 DB)
+ * python-memcached (to cache results for GeoIP/Cloud providers)
  * For each worker, a specific instance/port can be initialized and added to Apache config for the proxy-balancer (see frontend/systemd/centos-ml-worker@.service)

 Those services (mirrorlist/isoredirect) just consume mirrorlist files, pushed to those nodes, and updated in loop by the Crawler process (see Backend section above)